BrianInGermany/americansingermany/README.md

 ## Welcome Americans and Friends!

-Go to [join.americansingermany.club](http://join.americansingermany.club) to get involved with events for Americans across the country.
+Go to [join.americansingermany.club](http://join.americansingermany.club) to network with Americans across the country.

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!

 Meet new American friends and create group chats about topics you're interested in, or for your own local area!

-Share the site with your friends.
+Share the site with your friends, organize events.
 The possibilities are endless :)

 If you need to get your bearings in Slack, try this [how-to](https://www.digitaltrends.com/computing/how-to-use-slack/)!